Africana Studies (AFST)

 AFST 350A.
 Advanced Studies in Africana Literature.
 1 Unit.

 This course offers advanced study of the literature of one or more peoples of the African diaspora.
 Examples might include literature of Africans, African Americans, Afro-Hispanics or Afro-Asians.
-Writing-intensive course.
+Writing enhanced course.

 AFST 385.
 Independent Study.
 0.5 or 1 Units.